About

 Margaret “Poggy” Langdon (1904-2001)

-Co-founder and educator, Poggy Langdon firmly believed in every child’s unlimited potential and was a leading force behind Meeting Street’s combination of educational and clinical services.
+Co-founder and educator Poggy Langdon believed in every child’s unlimited potential.
+She was a driving force behind Meeting Street’s combination of educational and clinical services.

-She helped create our vision of an inclusive community where children of all abilities could discover their talents, develop their skills, and live life to the fullest.
+Poggy helped create our vision of an inclusive community where children of all abilities discover their talents and develop their skills, together.

 Dr. Eric Denhoff (1913-1982)

-Co-founder and one of Meeting Street’s earliest visionaries, Dr. Eric Denhoff was an accomplished pediatric neurologist and a true leader in advancements for children with disabilities.
+Co-founder Dr. Eric Denhoff was an accomplished pediatric neurologist and a true leader in advancements for children with disabilities.

-Together with Margaret “Poggy” Langdon, Dr. Denhoff established Meeting Street (RI) to provide integrated educational, therapeutic and developmental services to children with disabilities and developmental delays.
+Together with Poggy Langdon, Dr. Denhoff established Meeting Street to integrate educational, therapeutic and developmental services to children with disabilities and developmental delays.
 Dr. Denhoff volunteered his services as Meeting Street’s medical director for 35 years, until his death in 1982.

 Agnes “Posa” Raposa

-Our Massachusetts programs began in 1947 when a parent, Agnes “Posa” Raposa, found that there were no local services available for her son who was born with cerebral palsy.
-She dedicated her life to helping children with disabilities and was the driving force behind the foundation of the Cerebral Palsy Council of Greater New Bedford (later known as The Schwartz Center for Children).
-The Council established the region’s first educational and treatment opportunities for children with cerebral palsy, and soon added therapies and a number of other programs.
+Our Massachusetts programs began in 1947 when a parent, Agnes “Posa” Raposa, found no local services for her son who was born with cerebral palsy.
+She dedicated her life to helping children with disabilities and was the founder of the Cerebral Palsy Council of Greater New Bedford (later known as The Schwartz Center for Children).
+The Council established the region’s first educational and treatment center for children with cerebral palsy.

 Dr. Isaac H. Schwartz